 The EPA began a study of the water quality of Port waterways in 2004 with the assistance of funding from the federal government.
 The study has led to the development of the Port River Water Quality Improvement Plan (WQIP) and Appendices.
-This plan aims to reduce the quantity of nutrients discharged into the waterway.
+This plan worked with a range of stakeholders to reduce the quantity of nutrients discharged into the waterway.
 The targets for water quality improvement for the Port Waterways have been included into the Adelaide Coastal Water Quality Improvement Plan.

 Prior to 2008 the EPA monitored and reported on water quality in the Port waterways for the following sites:

 - Port River: Site 1 – Hindmarsh Reach, adjacent Snowdens Beach